Cutis laxa may be inherited or acquired. There are 4 hereditary forms:

 Cutis laxa is caused by abnormal elastin metabolism that results in reduced elasticity of the skin.
 The precise cause is unknown except in congenital cases where an underlying gene defect (eg, in the ELN, FBLN4, FBLN5, ATP6V0A2, or ATP7A genes) can be identified.
 Several factors, such as copper deficiency, elastin quantity and morphology, and elastases and elastase inhibitors, are implicated in the abnormal elastin degradation.

 In hereditary forms, dermal laxity may be present at birth or develop later; it occurs wherever the skin is normally loose and hanging in folds, most obviously on the face.
 Affected children have mournful or Churchillian facies and a hooked nose.
 The benign autosomal recessive form also causes intellectual disability and joint laxity.
-GI tract hernias and diverticula are common.
+Gastrointestinal tract hernias and diverticula are common.
 If the disorder is severe, progressive pulmonary emphysema may precipitate cor pulmonale.
 Bronchiectasis, heart failure, and aortic aneurysms can also occur.

 Typical cutis laxa can be distinguished from Ehlers-Danlos syndrome because dermal fragility and articular hypermobility are absent.
 Other disorders sometimes cause localized areas of loose skin.
 In Turner syndrome, lax skinfolds at the base of an affected girl’s neck tighten and resemble webbing as she ages.
 In neurofibromatosis, unilateral pendular plexiform neuromas occasionally develop, but their configuration and texture distinguish them from cutis laxa.